chty627/Multimodal-Video-Analysis-Toolkit/README.md

 **TODOs:**

-- go through the svelte tutorial (https://svelte.dev/tutorial/basics) This should not take more than an hour or two max.
-If you're having trouble with any of the modules, mark them down and move on to the next one.
-We can look at them together when we meet.
-I would ask that you really try to understand what each one is trying to teach you.
-Taking notes is helpful.
+- go through the svelte tutorial (https://svelte.dev/tutorial/basics)

 - We need to decide what cross platform framework we are going to use.
-In the interest of getting things up and running this seems like our best bet for integrating svelte and electron https://github.com/ptkdev-boilerplate/svelte-electron-boilerplate why don't you each try getting this running on your machine.
-We can go over any issues you run into
+In the interest of getting things up and running this seems like our best bet for integrating svelte and electron https://github.com/ptkdev-boilerplate/svelte-electron-boilerplate

-- also take a look at the pages under the get started tab on the left (https://www.electronjs.org/docs/v14-x-y/) and the how to tab on the left (https://www.electronjs.org/docs/v14-x-y/tutorial/examples) take a note of anything that is confusing and let me know!
+- take a look at the pages under the get started tab on the left (https://www.electronjs.org/docs/v14-x-y/) and the how to tab on the left (https://www.electronjs.org/docs/v14-x-y/tutorial/examples)

 ### Task Management
 Trello

 ### Documentation
 MarkDown Tutorial: https://www.markdownguide.org/basic-syntax/

 ### Tools
 Github Desktop: https://desktop.github.com/